aws/aws-cdk/packages/aws-cdk-lib/aws-dynamodb/README.md

 });
 ```

-Note: You can create a new `GlobalTable` with as many replicas as needed as long as there is only one replica per region.
-After table creation you can add or remove replicas, but you can only add or remove a single replica in each update.
+Note: You can create a new `GlobalTable` with as many `replicas` as needed as long as there is only one replica per region.
+After table creation you can add or remove `replicas`, but you can only add or remove a single replica in each update.

 ## Billing